-8. Baselining and Reducing Resource Use
+8. Baselining and Reducing Resource Use / Circularity

-The conservation of valuable water resources is a core component of IFI's legislative remit.
+The conservation of valuable water resources and protection / enhancement of biological diversity are core components of IFI's legislative remit.
 Digitalisation forms a key cornerstone of IFI's ICT strategy.
-IFI ICT are progressively removing the need on-premises file server infrastructure with an ongoing and accelerating programme of migration to the cloud.
+IFI's ICT Division are progressively removing the need on-premises file server infrastructure with an ongoing and accelerating programme of migration to the cloud.

 IFI moved to a 'paperless approach' at all office locations in 2014 however, paper remains a component of business communications systems and thus it has been impossible to remove it entirely from local processes.
 IFI remain absolutely committed to the minimisation of paper use wherever possible and are continually engaged in process review with a view to removing paper where possible.
 IFI have developed a number of geospatial field applications (Apps) in 2022 and 2023 which specifically remove the use of paper in the field.
+IFI are committed to a 'Stop Food Waste Campaign' which is ongoing at all sites.
+Management and Green Team initiatives remain focused on improvements in waste handling (e.g., discarded nets recycling initiative, workwear circular economy initiative) and on the reduction in waste volume generated are gaining momentum throughout IFI.
+Targeted actions in respect of water conservation, biodiversity enhancement and waste reduction are being developed throughout the country at IFI properties via IFI's Green Team network.